Yoruba tribal marks

 The Yoruba tribal marks are scarifications which are specific identification and beautification marks designed on the face or body of the Yoruba people.
 The tribal marks are part of the Yoruba culture and are usually inscribed on the body by burning or cutting of the skin during childhood.

 The primary function of the tribal marks is for identification of a person's tribe, family or patrilineal heritage.
-Other secondary functions of the marks are symbols of beauty, Yoruba creativity and keeping mischievous children alive (ila Abiku).
+Other secondary functions of the marks are symbols of beauty, Yoruba creativity and keeping mischievous children alive (ilà Àbíkú).
 This practice was popular among Yoruba people of Nigeria, Benin, and Togo.
 During the trans-Atlantic slave trade, tribal identification and facial stripes became important.
 Some repatriated slaves later reunited with their communities by looking at facial stripes.

 However, the use of tribal marks is fading in Yoruba land due to colonialism and modernization.

 Background

 In traditional Yoruba societies, every child is born into a patrilineal clan called idile baba in Yoruba language.
 The clan share clan names (orile), poetry (oriki), taboos (eewo) and facial marks (ila).
 The facial marks on the child assigns the child full clan membership rights.
 The children with facial marks are called Okola.
 Families or individuals lacking the normal features consistent with the tribe are not considered as acquiring full standing as agents in Yoruba society.
 They would also lack the capacity for meaningful behavior, such as greeting, stating and commanding.

 Each tribe of the Yoruba ethnic group had different inscription patterns which appears in different sizes and shapes at different locations within the face or body.
 The location and position of the mark's inscription depends on the tribe and culture.
 The tribal marks could be inscribed on the breast, arm, lap or buttocks, but they are usually on the face.